Hybrid site following

 While the SharePoint Server followed list continues to be updated, users are directed to the followed list in Microsoft 365, which contains followed sites from both locations.

-The SharePoint newsfeed functionality is unaffected.
+The SharePoint in Microsoft 365 newsfeed functionality is unaffected.
 Users will continue to have separate newsfeeds in SharePoint Server and Microsoft 365, and each will show activities for sites and documents for SharePoint Server and Microsoft 365, respectively.
 Also, follow documents functionality remains unaffected, and follow people functionality remains in SharePoint Server only.

 Note that existing followed sites lists in SharePoint Server are not migrated to Microsoft 365 when you turn this feature on (though any sites in the Microsoft 365 list will remain there).
 Users will have to follow their SharePoint Server sites again once the feature is turned on.